lavanova/CIL_project/encoder/README.md

 ```
 ## Output
 The output will be in upper level directory:test and cache.
 The result will then be used for blending.
+## Reference
+Our `AutoEncoder` model's implementation is based on [link](https://github.com/artem-oppermann/Deep-Autoencoders-For-Collaborative-Filtering)